Nipun-Suresh/Team-Abhiyaan-Submission/README.md

 Self Study from Books
 ----------------------
-A Modern Approach to Artifical Intelligence by Russel & Norvig \n Object Oriented Programming (C++) by Balaguruswamy
+A Modern Approach to Artifical Intelligence by Russel & Norvig\
+Object Oriented Programming (C++) by Balaguruswamy